Causes of claw and claw bed infection

 The veterinarian will perform a physical examination of your cat and obtain a medical history from you.

 Skin scrapings: To rule out other conditions such as mites.

 Cytology: A sample of cells is obtained for microscopic evaluation to determine the organism involved.

 Culture and sensitivity: To determine the strain of bacteria involved (culture) and the most suitable antibiotic (sensitivity).

-Cats with unexplained fungal or bacterial infection may benefit from additional tests such as FIV, FeLV, diabetes to determine if there is an underlying cause for the infections.
+Cats with unexplained fungal or bacterial infections may benefit from additional tests such as FIV, FeLV, and diabetes to determine if there is an underlying cause for the infections.